ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## LocationLimitation

-A Limitation to specify if the User has access to Content with a specific Location, in case of `content/create` the parent Location is evaluated.
+A Limitation to specify if the User has access to content with a specific Location, in case of `content/create` the parent Location is evaluated.

 |                 |                                                                       |
 |-----------------|-----------------------------------------------------------------------|